By Jimmy Davis

 While containment requirements vary based on the materials you store, failure to maintain containment system integrity can lead to costly fines and repairs.
 By inspecting primary and secondary containment systems regularly—with particular focus on the coatings of these systems—you may be able to catch small problems before they grow into expensive breaches.

 Davis is an industrial project manager with A&K Painting Company, a total service commercial and industrial painting contractor with headquarters located in Charlotte, NC.
 Jimmy has over 30 years of industrial and commercial coatings experience.

-Want to read more about facility construction?
+Want to learn more about facility safety topics?